-Virginie Traclet is Senior Director in the Bank’s Financial Markets Department.
+Virginie Traclet is Deputy Managing Director in the Bank’s Financial Markets Department.
 Her primary areas of interest include the assessment of financial stability risks and financial system regulation.
 Prior to her current role, she was in the Financial Stability Department where she was Director of the Model Development and Research Division for 3 years and Director of the Financial Institutions Division for 4 years.
 Virginie holds a PhD in Economics from the University of Rennes 1 (France).

 We use models to better understand and assess how risks could affect the financial system.
 In our hypothetical scenario, a house price correction and elevated financial stress weigh on the economy.
 An increased number of households and businesses have difficulty repaying loans.
 Nonetheless, the large banks remain resilient.

 Stress testing is an important tool used by financial authorities and entities around the world to evaluate potential risks to the financial system.
 Kartik Anand, Guillaume Bédard-Pagé and Virginie Traclet discuss different stress-testing approaches, with emphasis on the innovative and analytically rigorous model developed by the Bank of Canada: the MacroFinancial Risk Assessment Framework (MFRAF).
 They also present the stress-test results obtained in the context of the 2013 Canada Financial Sector Assessment Program led by the International Monetary Fund, including the important contributions made by the use of MFRAF in the exercise.